-Second, EXO debuted.
+Second, EXO debuted over at SM.
 EXO completely dominated awards shows in the early 2010s and their fandom was the first to really blow up as massively dedicated, organized, and motivated.
 EXO’s hits include songs like Monster, Growl, Love Shot, Tempo, and Call Me Baby.
-SM Entertainment also experimented with the concept of subunits at this time, breaking EXO into smaller groups for different projects targeted at different markets – an idea that they’ve continued to make work with NCT.
+SM Entertainment also experimented with the concept of subunits at this time, breaking EXO into smaller groups for different projects targeted at different markets – an idea that they’ve continued to make work with follow-up group NCT.
 The original EXO members are still all active today but mostly with solo projects.

 EXO and PSY showed that having an international audience was both possible and required for massive, lasting success.
 A big difference with the Third Generation acts is that they learned to build huge international audiences, and started to infiltrate English speaking countries for the first time – now, having at least one English speaking member is a must.
 But it also started the division between “idol” and “artist” and had some in the music industry questioning whether these groups could really be called musicians, or were simply good looking dancers and performers.
 Regardless, there was a sudden huge interest among teens in becoming an idol, and several reality competition shows sprung up to help sort out the flood of trainees and create new bands with a pre-built, pre-debut fan base – and also expand the trainee base to potential idols from other countries, too.